GuanceCloud/guance-docs/docs/en/billing/commercial-huaweiyun.md

 # Access to Guance Commercial Plan in Huawei Cloud
 ---

-This article will introduce <u>the access to the Guance commercial plan  and use Huawei cloud account to settle expenses</u> after subscribing to Guance service in Huawei Cloud KooGallery.
+This article will introduce <u>the access to the Guance Commercial Plan  and use Huawei cloud account to settle expenses</u> after subscribing to Guance service in Huawei Cloud KooGallery.

-> If you want to register commercial plan directly, see [Register Conmmercial Plan](commercial-register.md).
+> If you want to register Commercial Plan directly, see [Register Conmmercial Plan](commercial-register.md).

 ## Step 1: [Purchase Cloud Service in KooGallery](./billing-account/huawei-account.md#market)